 Although there are more things that make us similar than different, it’s still more fun to talk about the differences.
 Here’s what to expect from both styles of vaporizer:

-Temperature control – Temperature ranges are another factor that vary widely between devices.
-Dry herb vaporizers have a plethora of different methods used to control it, included preset temperature ranges down to the ability to manage it down to the individual degree.
+- Temperature control – Temperature ranges are another factor that vary widely between devices.
+Dry herb vaporizers have a plethora of different methods used to control it, included preset temperature ranges down to the ability to manage it down to the individual degree which would be best to talk to someone at a vape shop.
 You will almost never have to worry about temperature with a wax pen.
 Wax requires very specific, very high temperatures and a wax pen typically only has a single button that activates the coils to this level.
 In this respect, wax pens are much simpler.
 Still, there are many wax pens offering decent temperature control as the public becomes knowledgeable and wax becomes more popular and varied.

 The Major Similarities